ethhub-io/ethhub/using-ethereum/running-an-ethereum-node/README.md

 Synchronizes a full node starting at genesis verifying all blocks and executing all transactions.
 This mode is a bit slower than the warp sync mode but comes with increased security.

+This to be considered a full Ethereum node because:

+* It runs a full blockchain synchronization starting at genesis.
+* It replays all transactions and executes all contracts.
+* It recomputes the state for each block.
+* It keeps all historical blocks on the disk.
+* It keeps the most recent states on the disk and prunes ancient states.

 ## Light nodes

 A light node: